isosphere/isosphere/README.md

 I'm a software developer that cares about **computing under uncertainty**.
 I love Rust for its **safety guarentees**, and the Bayesian statistical approach for the **clarity** of its outputs.
 I believe in **clear communication** and **useful documentation**.
 I am a capable Linux and Windows server administrator and have a good understanding of networking.
+My first programming language was C and I was a hobbist video game "hacker", which together gave me a good foundation for the low-level basics of software development, memory management, and security.

 As a software developer I have:
 * built a responsive WASM application that [tracks power outages in Nova Scotia](https://outages.dataheck.com)